ljubadr/easyroutes/readme.md

 ## Config
 Config is copied to `config/easyroutes.php`.
-Read comments for more explanation.
+Read comments for more info about the settings.

 ## Opening files in editor by clicking on the link in the Action column